-It brings together a team of multidisciplinary experts to help progressive maritime actors better integrate people development and environmental, social and governance performance into their strategy, curriculum, policies, operations and reporting and to contribute to future-proofing the sector.
+WoMen+Sea brings together a team of multidisciplinary experts to help develop effective sustainability systems with(in) the maritime industry that build on synergies across environmental, social and governance dimensions and contibute to future-proofing the sector.

-A world where seafarers and the maritime sector are custodians of our oceans.
+A world where seafarers and their employers are custodians of our oceans.

-To advance maritime sustainabilty together, at sea and onshore.
+To advance maritime industries' sustainability, together, at sea and onshore.

-By bringing insights from other sectors, we strive to make ESG performance in the maritime a source of long-term growth in line with four Sustainable Development Goals.
+By bringing insights from other sectors, we strive to turn specific ESG challenges in the maritime into opportunities that will help the sector future-proof its industries in line with four Sustainable Development Goals.

-Our practice brings people together to strengthen trust, enrich perspectives, enhance leadership thinking, and promote inclusion, openness, and transparency.
-Such practice supports co-creation, surfaces synergies, builds buy-in, and helps shape partnerships and collaborative action.
+We focus on practices that are essential to improve environmental, social and governance performance, and surface synergies across these three aspects of sustainabilty.
+These enabling practices bring people together to strengthen trust, enrich perspectives, enhance leadership thinking, and promote inclusion and transparency.
+Such practices support innovative co-creation, build buy-in, and help shape partnerships and collaborative action.

 We are an international multidisciplinary team of consultants, advisers, analysts and sector specialists united by the mission of WoMen+Sea.